 No pricing has been given for the OnePlus 7T Pro 5G McLaren yet, nor a release date.
-In addition to the OnePlus phone, T-Mobile has previously announced that it plans to carry a low-band version of Samsung'slater this year as well.
+In addition to the OnePlus phone, T-Mobile has previously announced that it plans to carry a low-band version of Samsung's Galaxy Note 10 Plus 5G later this year as well.